Covid Protocols for Summer Chamber Music Workshop 2023

 At Apple Hill, the health and safety of our entire community has always been our first priority, and we are dedicated to preventing the spread of covid-19 at our Summer Chamber Music Workshop.
 The following policies will be followed by all students, faculty, and staff.
 We understand that covid protocols, along with local, state, and national guidelines, and medical best practices, are ever-changing.
 We will update our policies as necessary at any point.

-- All students, faculty, and staff must be up to date on vaccinations at least two weeks before arriving on campus (initial series plus at least one booster).
-Please send a copy of your covid vaccination card to Amelia no later than May 1.
+- All students, faculty, and staff must be up to date on vaccinations at least two weeks before arriving on campus (boosters are recommended by the CDC).
+Please send a copy of your updated covid vaccination card to Amelia no later than May 1.

 - We strongly encourage the use of high-quality, well-fitting masks, such as N95s or KN95s.

 - In the 10 days prior to arriving at Apple Hill, students, faculty, and staff are expected to minimize their risk of covid exposure: wear masks in public spaces and avoid large gatherings and indoor restaurants.

 - During the session, all activities will be on-campus.
 Apple Hill students, faculty, and staff will minimize off-campus trips, and will wear masks at all times in public buildings.